NikolaiT/incolumitas/content/Security/detecting-brightdata.md

 Status: published
 Date: 2021-06-03 21:21
 Category: Security
-Tags: bot detection, anti scraping
+Tags: proxy-provider, bot-detection, anti-scraping
 Slug: detecting-brightdata-data-collector
 Author: Nikolai Tschacher
 Summary: In this blog article I demonstrate several ways how to detect Brigthdata's scraping bot named data collector.

+Important: This blog article is under heavy editing for the next days (3th June 2021)

 ## Introduction

-[Brightdata](https://brightdata.com/) (formerly Luminati Networks) is probably the largest Proxy provider on the planet.
+[Brightdata](https://brightdata.com/) (formerly *Luminati Networks*) is probably the largest proxy provider on the planet.

 Their main product is a large proxy network.
 They offer datacenter, residential and mobile proxies.
 They can do so, because their sister company [hola.org](https://hola.org/) provides as browser extension that allows to share your network bandwith with other users of [hola.org](https://hola.org/).
-It's a peer-to-peer network and allows their users to change their IP address.
+It's a peer-to-peer network and allows their often unaware clientele to change their IP address to circumvent geo-blocking.
+If you are not from Europe or the US, you very often have to endure ridiculous geo-blocking.

-Put differently: [hola.org](https://hola.org/) installs a proxy server on each person that installs the browser extension and [Brightdata](https://brightdata.com/) resells this bandwith/proxies as residential and mobile proxies to large business customers.
+Put differently: [hola.org](https://hola.org/) installs a proxy server on each person's computer/mobile phone and [Brightdata](https://brightdata.com/) resells this bandwith/proxies as residential and mobile proxies to large business customers.

-But most recently, they also strongly push into the data collection niche by allowing their clients a full fledged browser with JavaScript capabilities that is hard to distinguish from a real human controlled browser.
+But most recently, [Brightdata](https://brightdata.com/) also strongly push into the data collection niche (data as a service) by allowing their clients access to a full fledged browser with JavaScript capabilities that is hard to distinguish from a real human controlled browser.
+This service is called [Brightdata Data Collector](https://brightdata.com/products/data-collector).

 <figure>
     <img src="{static}/images/brightdata.png" alt="Brightdata data collector" />
     <figcaption>Brightdata data collector - Or: Best solution for sneaker bots?</figcaption>
 </figure>

-As their own image above suggests, the data collector can be used to scrape Google, scrape prices from E-Commerce websites, scrape the most recent published realtor ads on websites.
-If you have an advanced undetectable bot, you have an enormous advantage in the Internet.
+As their own image above suggests, the data collector can be used to scrape search engines, prices from E-Commerce websites, scrape the most recent published real estate listings on realtor websites.
+If you have an advanced undetectable bot, you have an enormous advantage in the Internet, because speed and automatization is often a huge advantage.

 In this blog post, my goal is to find some reliable ways to detect the [Brightdata data collector](https://brightdata.com/products/data-collector).

 ## Approach

-We will use the following bot detection sites and visit them with [Brightdata's data collector](https://brightdata.com/products/data-collector):
+I will use the following bot detection sites and visit them with [Brightdata's data collector](https://brightdata.com/products/data-collector):

 1. [creepjs](https://abrahamjuliot.github.io/creepjs/)
 2. [pixelscan.net](https://pixelscan.net/)
 3. [whatleaks.com](https://whatleaks.com/)
 4. [f.vision](http://f.vision/)

-For each detected artifact, I will try to re-implement the test that triggered the detection.
+For each detected listing, I will try to re-implement the test that triggered the detection.

-Only when I am capable of re-implementing the test, I truly understand why a site claims to have detected the visitor as bot.
+Only when I am capable of re-implementing the test, I truly understand why a site claims to have detected the visitor as bot and I am able to craft my own judgement.

 For each bot detection site listed above, I will request the site five times.